thekingm249/AIO-DASHBOARD/README.md

 Please update LMU-Electronic-Bridge and follow the installation instructions indicated by nikolaiNr7 https://github.com/nikolaiNr7/LMU-Electronic-Bridge-Release

-If you have issue installing or using LMU-Electronic-Bridg follow this guide: https://www.youtube.com/watch?v=DJj0lQPMOvI
+If you have issue installing or using LMU-Electronic-Bridge follow this guide: https://www.youtube.com/watch?v=DJj0lQPMOvI

 To install: